 Step 3 - Generate the Visualization

-Click Run to generate the visualization.
-(Optional) Configure labels, legends, sorting, or category limits.
+Click Run to generate or refresh the visualization.
+You can also configure labels, legends, sorting, or category limits where available.

 Tips: